An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Numerical Evaluation

 \section{Numerical Evaluation}

-In our numerical evaluation we use an OFDM system as described in Sec. \ref{sec:model} with parameters listed in Table \ref{tab:parameters}.
-We use a rate--1/2 non-systematic convolutional channel code, decoded by the loopy BP implementation from the Coded Modulation Library. \footnote{Available from http://iterativesolutions.com/Matlab.htm} The pilot signals are chosen at random from a QPSK alphabet.
-The pilot subcarriers are located equispaced, i.e., the number of data subcarriers between any adjacent pair of pilot subcarriers is fixed.
-The selected number of subcarriers $N=601$ ensures that both the first and last subcarriers are pilots.
+In our numerical evaluation we consider an OFDM system as described in Sec. \ref{sec:model}.
+We use a random interleaver and a rate--1/2 non-systematic convolutional channel code, decoded by the loopy BP implementation from the Coded Modulation Library. \footnote{Available from http://iterativesolutions.com/Matlab.htm} The pilot signals are chosen at random from a QPSK alphabet.
+The first and last subcarriers are designated as pilots.
+The other pilot subcarriers are located equispaced \footnote{We have also conducted experiments with random pilot patterns (not shown), but have seen no significant benefit in doing so for the setup considered here.} with spacing $\Delta_P$, i.e., the number of data subcarriers between two such neighbour pilot subcarriers is $\Delta_P-1$.
+The SNR is defined based on the realization of the CFR as

-We use a stochastic channel model with an exponentially decaying power delay profile.
-The channel responses \eqref{cir} are generated as follows: First, the number of multipath components $\tilde L$ is drawn from a zero-truncated Poisson distribution \footnote{The pmf of the zero-truncated Poisson distribution is $p(k)=\frac{\lambda^k}{(\e{\lambda}-1)k!}$, $k=1,\ldots$, where $\lambda$ is the mean of the Poisson distribution \textit{before} truncation.
-The mean of the zero-truncated Poisson distribution is $\frac{\lambda}{1-\e{-\lambda}}$.} with $\lambda=5$ (the mean number of multipath components is then $5.034$).
-The $\tilde L$ multipath delays in \btau are drawn independently and uniformly from $(0,\tau_|max|)$ and the $\tilde L$ coefficients in \balpha are drawn independently from the conditional densities